Bergen og omland

 Bergen og omland is a region in Vestland county, Norway.
 It consists of the districts Midthordland and Nordhordland.
 The center is the city of Bergen.

 Municipalities

-Askøy, Austevoll, Austrheim, Bergen, Fedje, Fjell, Fusa, Lindås, Masfjorden, Meland, Modalen, Os, Osterøy, Radøy, Samnanger, Sund, Vaksdal, Øygarden.
-Sometimes, also Tysnes, Kvam, Voss and the district of Sogn are included in the economic region Bergen og omland.
+The region includes the municipalities of Alver, Askøy, Austevoll, Austrheim, Bergen, Bjørnafjorden, Fedje, Masfjorden, Modalen, Osterøy, Samnanger, Vaksdal, Øygarden.
+Sometimes Tysnes, Kvam, Voss along with the whole district of Sogn are included in the economic region "Bergen og omland".